RakhithJK/spyder-ide-spyder-wiki/Working-with-packages-and-environments-in-Spyder.md

 4. Start Spyder and run the same command shown in step 3. in one of its consoles.

-5. If the results are the same, then things are fine and `import foo` shouldn't give you any error (except for possible installation problems)
+5. If the results are the same, then things are fine and `import foo` shouldn't give you any error.

 6. If the results are different, then you have two choices: